Exabyte-io/documentation/docs/accounts/ui/charges-payments.md

 An [Advanced Search](/entities-general/actions/advanced-search.md) <i class="zmdi zmdi-search-for zmdi-hc-border"></i> feature is further offered in the Charges page, in order to filter charges more effectively.

-The following properties of Charges are available to be searched under the advanced method:
+The following properties of Charges are available to be searched under the advanced method.

 | Property    |   Description      |
 | :-------- |:----------- |